 If you’re planning a trip to Canada, they’re definitely worth checking out.
 Whether you’re looking for picturesque landmarks in Nova Scotia, natural phenomenons in New Brunswick or popular points of interest in Ottawa, you’re sure to find something you’ll love.

-This list highlights the 11 most famous Canadian landmarks.
+This list highlights 25 of most famous Canadian landmarks.
 Not only are they all aesthetically pleasing to look at, but they also provide insight into the culture and history of the area.

 - 1. The CN Tower